 vi.
 Text Formatting and color

 Text formatting plays a crucial role in enhancing user engagement.
-As writing a subject line in all CAPs pulls the attention of the spam filters.
-Its recommended writing as if you are sending a message to your friend.
-Also, while composing the email, don’t use multiple colors as it is a bad practice; it decreases your successful email deliverability.
+Writing a subject line in all-CAPs triggers spam filters.
+It’s recommended to write as if you are sending a message to your friend.
+Also, while composing the email, don’t use multiple colors as it is a bad practice; it decreases your email deliverability.

 4. User Engagement

-Even if you use the best email sending deliverability, the receivers will SPAM you if the email content is not relevant to them.
-So, it is very important to create a User Engagement Platform from your side to get an assured email deliverability.
-Refer below for the best practices of User Engagement.
+If your email has great deliverability, your recipients will still mark your emails as SPAM if the email content is not relevant to them.
+So, it is very important to create engagement around your emails to avoid getting reported as SPAM.
+Refer to the following best practices to generate more engagement.

 i.
 Segment your Email Lists

 Segmenting the email list is one of the best practices to be followed.
 You need to categorize your recipient list according to the types of prospects.
 After that, you should send relevant emails to your recipients.
-This might happen that the email content you send is relevant to a marketer but not to a recruiter.
-In these cases, a recruiter might SPAM your email, which you don’t want.
+It might be possible that the email content you send is relevant to a marketer but not to a recruiter.
+In such cases, a recruiter might SPAM your email, which you don’t want.

 ii.
 Add an unsubscribe link

-Adding an unsubscribe link in your email campaign is a must-have thing to stay away from SPAM filters.
-If the recipient wants to opt-out from your list, he looks for an unsubscribe.
-If he doesn’t find an unsubscribe button, chances are high to report SPAM.
-Getting a SPAM count is way more dangerous than getting unsubscribed.
-An increase in spam rate is going to decrease your email deliverability and domain score directly.
-Your domain might get blacklisted soon after many recipients mark your email as SPAM.
+Adding an unsubscribe link in your email campaign is mandatory as per CAN-SPAM laws.
+If a recipient wants to opt-out from your emails, they look for an unsubscribe link.
+If they don’t find one, they’re highly likely to report your email as SPAM.
+Getting SPAM reports is more detrimental than getting unsubscribed.
+An increase in spam reports is going to directly decrease your email deliverability and domain score.
+Your domain might get blacklisted after frequent SPAM reports from your recipients.

 iii.
 Use a persuasive subject line